hdmi/ProceduralWallpapers/README.md

 - Palette click does not generate a new wallpaper with the color (after choosing color move to wallpaper view fragment)
 - Relevant window titles in each fragment
 - Gallery fixed
+- Navigation bar in the bottom
+- Random pictures folder name

 # IMPLEMENTED WALLPAPERS